How to Price With Confidence and Increase Revenue

 Strong negotiation protects value without turning you into a robot.

-• adding extras to “earn” your own price
+Avoid discounting as a reflex and adding extras to "earn" your own price.

 Discounting to relieve tension teaches your market a bad lesson: discomfort equals a cheaper you.